olson-sean-k/nym/README.md

 ## Usage

-Nym commands are formed from flags, options, and an actuator followed by a transform comprised of a from-pattern and to-pattern.
+Nym commands are formed from flags, options, and an actuator followed by a transform.
 An actuator is a file operation like `append`, `copy`, `link`, or `move`.
 A transform is a from-pattern used to match source files and a to-pattern used to resolve destination paths.

 The following command copies all files in the working directory tree to a neighboring file with an appended `.bak` extension: